Facilitating Faith in Action Part A

 We invite you to learn, explore, reflect upon how to support Conferences to be ‘genuine communities of faith and love, of prayer and action’ (The Rule, 3.3 page 20).

-The next session for Part A begins 4 October or sometime that week, with most participants finishing in 4 – 5 weeks.
-Two online conversations will be scheduled at a time to suit participants twice during the month of October.
-There will also be an optional online orientation session during the first week.
+The next session for Part A begins 24 April or sometime that week, with most participants finishing in 4 – 5 weeks.
+Two online conversations will be scheduled at a time to suit participants during May.
+There will also be an optional online orientation session during the first week..

 Facilitating Faith in Action Part A is a 4-week course exploring faith in action using the Spiritual Adviser Handbook as a guide.
 It is open to all members and employees and volunteers who are interested in learning more about the spiritual basis of the Society.
 Participants will grow in understanding and appreciation of the spirituality of the St Vincent de Paul Society and reflect on what it means for them personally to be part of it.